 We think Siemens is a stock worth watching as the company's ability to tap the global infrastructure build-out will position it well for decades to come.
 In 2007, Siemens was embarrassed by a pay-for-play scandal that led to the replacement of its CEO, but we think the scandal is largely behind the firm.
 From the Analyst Report: "Siemens is a highly diversified industrial company, but it's among the best-positioned companies in the world serving the once-in-a-lifetime industrial infrastructure construction in emerging markets.
 Furthermore, Siemens is in the middle stages of a productivity overhaul that is driving extraordinary gains in profitability."

 ITT generates 80% of its revenues from the defense and fluid technology markets--both of which we believe will benefit from positive secular trends in the coming years.
 Additionally, these markets should prove relatively resistant to any near-term economic pressure as they are both relatively immune from the housing malaise and consumer spending.
 From the Analyst Report: "ITT's strategy in fluid technology is to position itself as a total-solution provider for municipal governments looking to build or revamp water or waste water treatment plants.
 In the defense sector, ITT serves as a key outsourcing partner for the U.S. government, increasing its importance, as well as its leverage."

 If you'd like to track and analyze the stocks mentioned above, click here to create a watch list.
 Then simply click "continue," name your watch list, and click "done."
 (If this link does not work, please register with Morningstar.com--registration is free--or sign in if you're already a member, and try again.)
 This will allow you to save and monitor these holdings within our Portfolio Manager.

 Other Sector Outlook Articles

-Tom D'Amore does not own (actual or beneficial) shares in any of the securities mentioned above.
+John Kearney has a position in the following securities mentioned above: CX.
 Find out about Morningstar’s editorial policies.